firstbatchxyz/dria-docker/README.md

 To use Dria Docker, you need:

 - [Docker](https://www.docker.com/) installed in your machine.
-- An Arweave wallet in your machine, which you will provide via its path.
+- An [Arweave wallet](https://arweave.app/welcome) in your machine, which you will provide via its path.
-- A contract deployed on Arweave to connect to, which you will provide via its transaction ID.
+- A Dria contract deployed on Arweave to connect to, which you will provide via its transaction ID.
+The contract ID can be seen on each knowledge deployed to [Dria](https://dria.co/), you can simply use that ID here.!

 ## Usage

-First, download the Docker compose file:
+Download the Docker compose file:

 ```sh
 curl -o compose.yaml -L https://raw.githubusercontent.com/firstbatchxyz/dria-docker/master/compose.yaml